-1. Does your firm anticipate the use of subcontractors and outside suppliers specific to this procurement?
-Yes \square No \square 2.
-Does your firm anticipate the creation of employment of Yes No opportunities arising from this procurement?
-The be elow information must be completed for all bids.) dentif y all subcontractors, if any: STATE, PROVINCE FOR FOREIGN COUNTRY THAT YOUR FIRM'S PRINCIPAL PLACE OF BUSINESS IS LOCATED: BIDDER (FIRM NAME) ADDRESS OF FACTORY OR PLANT WHERE ITEMS ARE MANUFACTURED AND/OR ASSEMBLED.
-(Attach additional sheet(s) if more SIGNATURE than one manufacturer) NAME (TYPE/PRINTED) TITLE Date
+Does your firm anticipate the use of subcontractors and outside suppliers specific to this procurement?
+Yes No Does your firm anticipate the creation of employment opportunities arising from this procurement?
+Yes No (The below information must be completed for all bid ds.)
+Identify all subcontractors, if any: STATE, PROVINCE FOR FOREIGN COUNTRY THAT YOUR FIRM'S PRINCIPAL PLACE OF BUSINESS IS LOCATED: BIDDER (FIRM NAME) - ADDRESS OF FACTORY OR PLANT WHERE ITEMS ARE MANUFACTURED AND/OR ASSEMBLED.
+(Attach additional sheet(s) if more SIGNATURE than one manufacturer) NAME (TYPE/PRINTED)